Scrashdemix/thesis-generating-ml-pipelines/interviews/README.md

 In the second round of interviews, a prototype shall be evaluated.
 This application is supposed to generate Kubeflow Pipelines based on  user-specific context.

-## Interview Requirements
+## Interviewee Requirements
-- Role
-- Years of professional experience in Machine Learning/MLOps
+- Currently in an ML project
-- Worked with ML Pipelines before?
+- Worked with ML Pipelines before

 # Interview Artifacts
 ## Exploration Interviews